-Welcome to my maple pumpkin spice roasted pumpkin seeds recipe.
+This maple pumpkin spice roasted pumpkin seeds recipe is sweet and chewy.
 Halloween in just around the corner and I can’t wait to start carving pumpkins while munching on this sweet treat.

 There have been a lot of traditions in my life but none of them have shown up as regularly as pumpkin seeds.

-As a kid we always carved pumpkins while munching on pumpkin seeds.
+As a kid, we always carved pumpkins while munching on pumpkin seeds.
 This continued through my teen years.
-In college I hosted numerous pumpkin-carving parties complete with crazy pumpkin-carving tools, roasted pumpkin seeds and wine (of course there was wine!).
+In college I hosted numerous pumpkin-carving parties complete with crazy pumpkin-carving tools, roasted pumpkin seeds, and wine.

 These roasted pumpkin seeds are sweet as can be because of a douse of maple syrup.
-Plus, they have all those warm comforting pumpkin pie spices that I know he loves.
+Plus, they have all those warm comforting pumpkin pie spices that are perfect for Fall.

 Pumpkin seeds are roasted with sweet maple syrup and warm pumpkin pie spices in a 2-step process that makes them chewy and delicious.